-The Company's executive officers are eligible for an annual cash bonus.
-Individual and corporate performance objectives are established at the beginning of each year.
+The Company's executive officers, other than Messrs.
+Miller and Neal, are eligible for an annual cash bonus under the Company's Executive Incentive Compensation Plan (the "Executive Bonus Plan").
+Under the Executive Bonus Plan, individual and corporate performance objectives are established at the beginning of each year.
 Eligible executives are assigned threshold, target and maximum bonus levels.
-The Company performance measure for bonus payments is based on several financial goals, including ROS, ROTC and EPS.
+The Company performance measure for bonus payments is based on several financial goals, including, in 1995, ROTC and EPS.
 For executive officers with responsibility for a particular group, each of which consists of several business units, the performance measure is based on the group's net income and ROTC.
 The Committee weighs these financial goals very heavily.
 Each of the specified financial performance measures is given approximately equal weight.
-In 1993, the Company exceeded each of its threshold financial goals and achieved one of the three targeted financial goals.
-In addition, each of the groups met or exceeded each of its threshold financial goals.
-On a combined basis, none of the groups met its targeted financial goals, although within each group, certain business units either achieved or exceeded their targeted financial goals.
-The Committee also considers the individual non-financial performance measures described above under "Base Salaries" in determining bonuses, but to a much lesser extent than the financial goals described above.
-However, no bonuses are payable to the chief executive officer, chief operating officer or chief financial officer unless the Company's pre-tax return on stockholders' equity exceeds a minimum threshold and, in such event, the total of such executives' bonuses may not exceed a specified percentage of the Company's pre-tax return on stockholders' equity in excess of that minimum threshold.
+In 1995, the Company exceeded each of its targeted financial goals.
+The Committee also considers the individual non-financial performance measures described above under "Base Salaries" in determining bonuses under the Executive Bonus Plan, but to a much lesser extent than the financial goals described above.